brett8883/DJI_Super-Patcher/readme.md

 **A. No, Super-Patcher doesn’t do anything with the controller and it makes no difference which controller firmware you are using.**

+*Q. There is a parameter called g_config_fw_cfg_max_speed=10 that increased the max flight speed and I was told to increase this to 20 so I can fly faster but when I try to adjust this parameter in Assistant 2 it reverts back to 10 when I reboot the aircraft.
+How to I change this parameter so I can increase flight speed?

+**A. The parameter g_config_fw_cfg_max_speed=10 does not affect flight speed.
+The parameters that control max flight speed are end with** "_cfg_tilt_atti_range" **and** "_cfg_rc_scale"***each mode has a parameter like this that will adjust the max speed in each mode. g_config_fw_cfg_max_speed=10 was misidentified and somepoint in the past as a max flight speed parameter but it is not.
+I do not know what it does but it does not affect mmax flight speed.
+On the newer firmwares this parameter is hardcoded but still visable in Assistant 2 1.1.2 so it will not let you change it.
+As far as I am concerned nobody knows what this parameters does.

-**Q. Is it worth trying this in my Mavic 2?
+*Q. Is it worth trying this in my Mavic 2?
 Any idea when Mavic 2 will be available?

 **A. Super-Patcher has zero chance of working on the Mavic 2 at this time.
 We need a decryption key for Mavic 2’s firmware and a way to gain adb access.
 Both of those things are above my pay grade